AlexDavis777/SI4732_ESP32_S2_Mini/ESP32 S2 Mini with OLED Firmwares/README.md

 # Receiver with a big 2.42 oled screen using Si4732 and ESP32 S2 Mini.

-This folder contains popular firmware sources converted to work with this hardware project and precompiled bin files in case of future problems with compling on Arduino IDE.
+This folder contains popular firmware sources converted to work with this hardware project and precompiled bin files in case of future problems with compiling on Arduino IDE.

 # goshante ESP32_ATS_EX
 https://github.com/goshante/ats20_ats_ex